utlib/collections-uoft/docs/index.md

 # Policies and Documentation

-[Collections U of T](https://collections-beta.library.utoronto.ca) is the  University of Toronto Libraries' image repository for UTL digitized special collections and archives.
+*[Collections U of T](https://collections-beta.library.utoronto.ca)* is the  University of Toronto Libraries' image repository for UTL digitized special collections and archives.
 The site is currently in -beta with the tentative soft launch date of April 16, 2024.

-This site contains internal staff policy & procedures documentation.
+**This site contains staff policy & procedures documentation.**

-Documentation and help for browsing and searching in *Collections U of T* can be found on [the public help page at https://collections-beta.library.utoronto.ca/explore/help](https://collections-beta.library.utoronto.ca/explore/help).
+If you are looking for documentation and help for browsing and searching in *Collections U of T* visit the public help pages at [https://collections-beta.library.utoronto.ca/explore/help](https://collections-beta.library.utoronto.ca/explore/help).

 > ***Please note from July 2024 - Summer 2025 the Collections U of T service will be operating in maintenance mode with reduced staff capacity.***

-# Collections U Of T

-[Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' image repository for UTL digitized special collections and archives.

 **Skip to:**
 * [About Collections U of T](index.md#about-collections-u-of-t)